Ankylotech/seekers-js/README.md

 #### Speedy

-A faster seeker that has an almost useless magnet and stays inactive after ramming a little bit longer.
+A faster seeker that has an almost useless magnet that also stays inactive after ramming a little bit longer.

 ##### Stats: